Novikov type inequalities for orbifolds: Introduction

 Part of this work was carried out during a visit to the Dipartimento di Matematica, Universit\`a degli Studi di Salerno, Fisciano, Italy in 2023.
 I am very thankful for the hospitality and support that the Geometry Group gave me while being there.
-I have benefited from several conversations with Juan Camilo Arias, Antonio Maglio, Cristi\'an Ortiz and Luca Vitagliano, so that I am grateful for all their comments and suggestions that improved this work.
-Valencia was supported by Grants 2020/07704-7 and 2022/11994-6 Sao Paulo Research Foundation - FAPESP.
+I have benefited from several conversations with Juan Camilo Arias, Daniel L\'opez-Garcia, Antonio Maglio, and Cristi\'an Ortiz.
+I am grateful to Luca Vitagliano for reading earlier versions of this work and for his helpful feedback.
+I am indebted to the anonymous referee because all her/his comments and suggestions greatly improved this work.
+Valencia was supported by Grants 2020/07704-7, 2022/11994-6, and 2024/14883-6 Sao Paulo Research Foundation - FAPESP.